 Beagle Fun Facts:

-🐾 The well-known cartoon character from the Peanuts comic strip known as Snoopy is a Beagle.
+The well-known cartoon character from the Peanuts comic strip known as Snoopy is a Beagle.

-Frequently Asked Questions About Beagle Dog breed
+FAQs About Beagle Dog Breed…

-How much exercise is required for a Beagle?
+What is a Beagle?